qiayuanl/resume/content/project/sls/index.md

 {{< youtube Q6LMEkzwmUA >}}

+{{< youtube _YU2mZR_pDs >}}

-The printer can print complex structures without supports, but the printing of large scale parts is differential due to preheat the powder uniformly before sintering is very difficult.
+The printer can print complex structures without support, but the printing of large-scale parts is differential due to preheating the powder uniformly before sintering is very difficult.